TEXT

 Suddenly, she starts to run towards her house.
 She runs as fast as possible,

-down a sloping road, passing a supermarket and vegetable field, the quickest possible way.
+down a sloping road, passing a supermarket and vegetable field, the quickest

 She enters a condominium apartment, and pushes the button for an elevator.